Odan316/pwinds-generator/README.md

         "use_custom_dice" : true,
         // Static value to be returned instead of generation with dice "static": "Always one value",
+        // If set, number will be rolled and returned "roll_result": "2d4+5",
         // Array of entity variants for generation.
-        // all entities lower that top-levelcan have additional fields "variants": [
+        // all entities lower that top-levelcan have additional fields
+        // Counts as children
+        "variants": [
         {
             "tag": "variant_tag",